shu7bh/liteShell/README.md

 - Input/Output redirection
 - Piping is implemented, so multiple commands can be run directly
 - Handling signal such as ^c, ^z, ^d
+- Auto Suggestions.
+Shows you a probable suggestion in a greyed out color.
+It reads it from your history.
+The more commands you have written, the more likely you will be able to use Auto Suggestions.
+You can use ^f or right arrow key to fill in the suggestion

 ## Commands